microsoft/playwright/docs/src/test-api/class-testinfo.md

 ## method: TestInfo.fail#1

 Marks the currently running test as "should fail".
-Playwright Test runs theis tests and ensures that it is actually failing.
+Playwright Test runs this test and ensures that it is actually failing.
 This is useful for documentation purposes to acknowledge that some functionality is broken until it is fixed.
 This is similar to [`method: Test.fail#1`].

 ## method: TestInfo.fail#2